How Local Processing Works

 Browser APIs

-• WebAssembly (WASM) for heavy local processing
+• WebAssembly (WASM) for heavier processing

 • Canvas API for pixel work and rendering